Top 5 Time Management Tips for High School Students

 2. Be smart about your time

-Even though you need to give yourself breaks and treat yourself to maintain your sanity when school is trying to wrench it from your grips, you need to make sacrifices and cut down on the free time you usually give yourself.
-For the most part, you should know when to prioritize your time so that you complete all of your work first and protect your own interests.
-Instead of allocating too much time toward completing a specific task or stressing too much over an overly difficult homework question, try sleeping on it, splitting your tasks, or asking for help.
+Find the right time to work, as it helps when you’re at your best and most alert.
+Some of us tend to be night owls, while others are early birds.
+It’s essential to realize that your time is highly valuable and you have the power to regulate and decide how you choose to spend it!
+Even though you need to give yourself breaks and treat yourself to maintain your sanity, sometimes you'll need to make sacrifices for school and cut down on the free time you usually give yourself.
+For the most part, you should know when to prioritize your time so that you complete all of your work first and protect your interests.
+Instead of allocating too much time toward completing a specific task or stressing too much over an overly difficult homework question, try sleeping on it, splitting your tasks, changing the time of day you work, or asking for help.

 3. Try to multitask effectively